A fresh look at the nested soft-collinear subtraction scheme: NNLO QCD corrections to $N$-gluon final states in $q\bar{q}$ annihilation: Spin correlations

 By contrast, the term in Eq.~\eqref{eq:I_Omega4_bd_sc_IInew} containing the function $\Wac{i}$ does contain singularities of $\order{\ep^{-1}}$, which could (in principle) be dependent on the partitions $\omega^{\Fp i , \Sp i}_{\Fp \parallel \Sp}$.
 This would imply that the pole structure of $\SigmaRRcBDiSCII$ would depend on the choice of partition functions.
 However, in Appendix~\ref{sec:part_dep} we will show that the sum over all the external legs of $\Wac{i}$ can be written as {W!$\Wac{i}$}

 where we have relabelled $[\Fp \Sp] \mapsto \Fp$.
-It is clear from the above equation that the poles of $\SigmaRRcBDiSCII$ are in fact \emph{independent} of the partition functions, whose explicit form only affects the finite remainder $\Wacfin{i}$ given in Eq.~\eqref{Eq:Appendix_Wacfin_i_def}.
-Summing over emissions from all legs, we find \be
+It is clear from the above equation that the poles of $\SigmaRRcBDiSCII$ are in fact \emph{independent} of the partition functions, whose explicit form only affects the finite remainder $\Wacfin{i}$ given in Eq.~\eqref{Eq:Appendix_Wacfin_i_def}.\footnote{Changing the form of the partition functions would also change the value obtained from numerical integration for the fully-regulated term $\SigmaFullyRes$ (cf.~Eq.~\eqref{Eq:Sigma_N+2^fin_def}).
+These changes would compensate each other such that the physical cross section does not depend on the explicit expression for the partition functions.} Summing over emissions from all legs, we find \be

 \ee

 The complete result for spin-correlated contributions is obtained upon combining Eqs.~\eqref{eq.h21}, \eqref{eq.h45} and \eqref{eq:SigmabdscII_AppF}. \\

 It remains to prove the results for spin-correlated splitting functions introduced in Eq.~\eqref{eq:coll_spin_corr}.
 To this end, we consider the cases where $i$ is the initial-state or the final-state parton separately.
 We begin with the discussion of the final-state splitting, in which case $i$ is a gluon.
 Since $r_i$ can be considered to be the polarization vector of the clustered gluon, the calculation of the collinear limit in Eq.~(\ref{eq:coll_spin_corr}) is equivalent to the computation of a $g \to gg$ splitting for \emph{polarized} gluons.
 The corresponding results can be found in Ref.~\cite{Ellis:1996mzs}.
 To understand how they can be used, we note that Ref.~\cite{Ellis:1996mzs} defines polarization vectors relative to the decay plane formed by the momenta of the final state particles, there called $b$ and $c$.
 Their momenta define a two-dimensional plane in $(d-1)$-dimensional space (we discard the temporal component for obvious reasons).
 We need $(d-2)$ polarization vectors to fully describe the quantum state of a gluon.
 Hence, for each of the gluons, we choose one polarization vector to lie in the plane defined by the momenta and $(d-3)$ to be orthogonal to that plane.
 It is clear that we can choose the ``out-of-the-plane'' polarization vectors to be the same for the three gluons $a,b,c$.